Winter bedding plants make it easy to create colourful displays that keep your garden looking great once the summer has passed.

 Wallflowers thrive in even the poorest soils and grow well in sun or shade.
 Keep the soil moist and feed occasionally.
 Deadheading plants will encourage more blooms.

 9. Garden Ready Winter Bedding Lucky Dip

-On the shortest days of the year, what better way to brighten up your garden than with a lucky dip of 60 garden ready radiant Primroses and Polyanthus plug plants!
+On the shortest days of the year, what better way to brighten up your garden than with a lucky dip of 60 garden ready bedding plants.
+Radiant Primroses and Polyanthus plug plants will fill your beds & borders from autumn to early spring.
 Perfect for your winter and early spring displays, save over £40 with our choice of cheerful winter bedding plants.

 10. Our Selection Winter/Spring Bedding